Editor in Chief: Elisa De Ranieri

 Maria-Teresa joined Nature Communications in August 2017.
 After obtaining her Master’s degree in Medical Biotechnology from the University of L’Aquila, she completed her doctoral studies at the Hannover Medical School, where she investigated the role of long noncoding RNAs in cardiac diseases.
 Maria-Teresa is based in the Berlin office and primarily handles manuscripts in the fields of cardiac and lung research, as well as manuscripts dealing with medical imaging.

-The microbiology and immunology interdisciplinary team handles manuscripts from all aspects of these two fields, including fundamental research, translational work on therapeutic and vaccine developments for infectious and autoimmune diseases, and clinical research studies.
+The microbiology team handles manuscripts on all aspects of virology, bacteriology, mycology and parasitology, including fundamental research, environmental microbiology, translational work on therapeutic and vaccine development, and clinical studies.

 Team Manager and Senior Editor: Ripudaman Bains